Skip to content

 5. How long to detox from alcohol?

-Mild to moderate alcohol detoxification typically lasts 3 to 7 days, while severe alcohol detoxification can last up to 2 weeks or longer.
+Mild to moderate alcoholic detoxification typically lasts 3 to 7 days, while severe alcoholism detoxification can last up to 2 weeks or longer.

 6. How long does alcohol withdrawal last?